mantou132/gem/packages/gem-book/docs/en/002-guide/001-sort.md

 Output sidebar:

 ```
-├── <README.md Level 1 heading>
+• README

-├── Guide
+˅ Guide
-│   ├── <README.md Level 1 heading>
+│ README
-│   └── <installation.md Level 1 heading>
+│ Installation

-└── <about.me Level 1 heading>
+• About
 ```

 By default, this number will not be displayed in the URL.
-If your file name already has a prefix in the same format, you can use [`displayRank`](./003-cli.md#--display-rank) option to display them.
+If your file name already has a prefix in the same format, you can use [`--display-rank`](./003-cli.md#--display-rank) option to display them.